sage-code/maj/alphabet.md

 If you don't know, Luxembourg has became an independent town and state in 1867.

-**

-Though Maj has strong influence from Spanish we have

 ## Clusters

 A clusters represents a group of two consonants.